What is in breastmilk?

-You’ve probably heard that breastmilk supplies all the nutrients your infants needs.
-But have you ever wondered exactly what’s in your milk?
+You have probably heard that breastmilk supplies all the nutrients your infants needs.
+But have you ever wondered exactly what is in your milk?
 While we know the components or “ingredients” in breastmilk, the composition will be different for each mom.

 Breast milk is a living substance that is ever-changing to meet the needs of your growing child.
 And your milk is tailor-made specifically for YOUR baby – day by day, month by month, and feeding by feeding.
 Your body changes the composition of milk to meet your little one’s specific needs.
 No two breastmilk samples are exactly alike.